STORM-IRIT/Radium-Engine/doc/developer/animation.md

 The Radium Engine provides the basic classes for character animation.

-Starting from a `Ra::Core::Animation::HandleSystem`, which represents a deformation metaphor, such as `Ra::Core::Animation::Cage` or `Ra::Core::Animation::Skeleton`, one must associate influence weights to each vertex of a mesh within a `Ra::Core::Animation::WeightMatrix` (rows representing vertices, columns handles).
+Starting from a `Ra::Core::Animation::HandleArray`, which represents a deformation metaphor, such as `Ra::Core::Animation::Cage` or `Ra::Core::Animation::Skeleton`, one must associate influence weights to each vertex of a mesh within a `Ra::Core::Animation::WeightMatrix` (rows representing vertices, columns handles).
 These influence weights, or skinning weights, are then used by a skinning algorithm to deform